Angel2mp3/Grok-Enhancer/README.md

 ### 💡 Imagine Menu

-A dedicated floating panel for Grok's `/imagine` video and image generation — activated by the **💡 button** that appears near the main settings FAB.
+A dedicated floating panel for Grok's `/imagine` video and image generation — activated by the **💡 button** that appears near the main settings menu.

 | Option                       | Description                                                                                                                                                           |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |